-As a soloist, Wang has performed hundreds of concerts at many acclaimed international music halls, namely the German Bavarian Broadcasting Symphony Hall, Russian Tchaikovsky Concert Hall and Israel Tel Aviv Mann Auditorium.
-His performances has taken him to Germany, France, UK, the Netherlands, Poland, Russia, USA, Canada, Israel, Japan and South Korea.
-He was also guest performer at several international music festivals such as Ravinia, USA; Beethoven Festival, Germany; Arthur Rubinstein Festival, Israel; the Hundred Pianists in the 20th Century Concert Series in Tokyo, Japan and the Concert for the 22nd Anniversary of Sino–ROK Diplomatic Relation in Seoul, South Korea.
-As a talented chamber musician, Wang has collaborated and performed with cellist Misha Maisky, the Jerusalem Quartet and the Takács Quartet.
+As a soloist, Wang has performed at many acclaimed international music halls, including the German Bavarian Broadcasting Symphony Hall, Russian Tchaikovsky Concert Hall and Israel’s Tel Aviv Mann Auditorium.
+As a soloist, he has performed throughout Germany, France, UK, Netherlands, Poland, Russia, USA, Canada, Israel, Japan and South Korea, as well as at several international music festivals including Ravinia in USA, Germany’s Beethoven Festival, Israel’s Arthur Rubinstein Festival, The Hundred Pianists in the 20th Century Concert Series in Tokyo and the Concert for the 22nd Anniversary of Sino–ROK Diplomatic Relation in Seoul, South Korea.
+As a chamber musician, Wang has collaborated with cellist Misha Maisky, the Jerusalem Quartet and the Takács Quartet.

-Wang is a versatile artist as pianist, conductor and composer, with impressive success.
-As a conductor, he has conducted several renowned orchestras including the Israel Symphony.
-Also talented as a composer, his composition, A Lost Diary, won second prize in 2007 at the Chinese Piano Composition Competition.
-In 2008, his violin composition Scene of the Chinese Village was awarded third prize at the Chinese Violin Composition Competition, which was subsequently performed and recorded by distinguished Chinese violinist, Ning Feng.
-Furthermore, his piano piece The Inspiration of Painting was elected as the compulsory piece for the 2007 Beethoven International Piano Competition in Bonn.
+Xiaohan Wang has also conducted several renowned orchestras, including the Israel Symphony.
+A talented composer, his work for piano – A Lost Diary – won second prize at the 2007 Chinese Piano Composition Competition.
+In 2008, his violin composition – Scene of the Chinese Village –was awarded third prize at the Chinese Violin Composition Competition, and was subsequently performed and recorded by distinguished Chinese violinist, Ning Feng.
+His piano piece – The Inspiration of Painting – was elected as the compulsory piece for the 2007 Beethoven International Piano Competition in Bonn.

-Presently a piano professor at the Beijing Central Conservatory of Music, he is frequently invited to give master classes and lectures at notable institutions at home and abroad, including the Juilliard School, New England Conservatory, Hannover Hochschule für Musik und Theater and the Hebrew University of Jerusalem.
-He has also been on the jury in various music competitions.
-A dedicated pedagogue, Wang is devoted to cultivating brilliant young pianists.
-His students have achieved considerable success, winning many awards in national and international competitions.
+Presently a piano professor at the Beijing Central Conservatory of Music, he is frequently invited to give masterclasses and lectures at notable institutions at home and abroad, including the Juilliard School, New England Conservatory, Hannover Hochschule für Musik und Theater and the Hebrew University of Jerusalem.
+He has served on the jury of many music competitions.
+A dedicated pedagogue, he is devoted to cultivating brilliant young pianists.
+His students have won many awards in national and international competitions.